DaveShaffer/Tictactoetest/README.md

 ### Future Versions
 I hope to include background graphics, buttons to let the users select different backgrounds, a start-up sound effect, an animation of the game before play starts with the computer generating random moves, a reset button to restart a game before it is complete, special effects to announce a winner and formatting to handle various browsers and platforms.

-/blob/master/WireframeComponent.mflib)

-## Technologies and Tools
-This game was built using HTML5, CSS3, JavaScript (ECMAScript 6) and jQuery 2.2.2.
-The goals for builing the game were to hone recently gained skills manipulating the DOM (Document Object Model) using JavaScript/jQuery, to practice planning and creating an HTML/CSS website and to gain experience with app deployment on GitHub.

-# Future Versions
-I hope to include background graphics, a start-up sound effect, an animation of the game before play starts with the computer generating random moves, a reset button to restart a game, special effects to announce a winner and buttons to let the users select different backgrounds.